The Nature Trail

 The Nature Trail starts at the Tui Track which runs off the grass clearing, below the Pine Tree Carpark, below the tennis courts on Morton Way.

 Since the Nature Trail was first described in the 1980s, the bush has grown and changed.
 This is version four of the trail guide.
-The numbered signs draw attention to the plants identified – each will have its own QR code.
+The numbered signs draw attention to the plants identified – each has its own QR code.

 On the left of the entry point is a large karo (Pittosporum crassifolium), which has greyish, leathery leaves and small dark red flowers in spring.